MechaRex/logikaldb/README.md

-logikalDB.read(listOf("logikaldb"), "key") // getting the data from the db .and(firstQueryConstraint, secondQueryConstraint) // query the data based on the two query constraints .select(logikalDB) // run the query on the data .forEach { println("Result: $it") } // print out the results
+logikalDB.read(listOf("logikaldb"), "key") // getting the data from the db .and(firstQueryConstraint, secondQueryConstraint) // query the data based on the two query constraints .selectBy(logikalDB) // run the query on the data .forEach { println("Result: $it") } // print out the results
 ```
 In this example at first we read out the data, but remember that it only returns instantly a flow, so nothing really happens.
-The flow and everything attached to it is only run when we call the `select` terminal operation at the end.
+The flow and everything attached to it is only run when we call the `selectBy` terminal operation at the end.
-Until we call `select`, we are basically just building up our database query.
+Until we call `selectBy`, we are basically just building up our database query.

 Another interesting thing about the LogikalDB queries is that we can also store them in tha database as LogikalDB has an unified data model.